Opening a new account with Orcam Financial Group is fast and easy.

 The reality is that a portfolio can be diversified without having 10 or 20 holdings.
 Most of Orcam’s portfolios have fewer than 5 holdings because simplicity makes management more efficient over time and substantially reduces the overall taxes and fees.
 You don’t need a complex looking portfolio in order for it to work for you.
 Our approach focuses on getting your risk profile right and maintaining it over the course of the business cycle so that it doesn’t deviate too far from the market risks.
 This is all done in a simple, low fee and tax efficient manner.

 If you’re looking for an advertisement about investment miracles, “market beating returns” and Warren Buffett type performance then you’ve come to the wrong place.
-Our approach doesn’t focus on nominal returns because we view your portfolio as a “savings portfolio”.
-This means that we focus on risk and generating high risk adjusted returns.
+We don’t sell “alpha” or market beating returns and we don’t believe most investors should waste their time trying to beat the market.
+Instead, we view your portfolio as a “savings portfolio”.
+We focus on building the appropriate portfolio for you as opposed to selling the hope of market beating returns in exchange for the guarantee of high fees, as is so common in this industry.

 Our approach is designed to maintain parity between your risk profile and its underlying asset holdings over the course of the changes in the business cycle.
 In doing so, we focus on growing your savings and protecting it from inflation while also protecting it from the risk of permanent loss.
 This approach smooths returns and helps to establish stability in your portfolio so you can more easily plan for the unpredictable future.
 Most importantly, we focus on maintaining parity between your risk profile and the relative risks of the underlying asset classes.
 That is, while your risk profile will remain the same over the course of the business cycle, the risk exposure will actually change as various asset classes change in price and expose you to different degrees of risk.